CKDev/vue-multiselect/README.md

 # CKD Vue Multiselect

 The aim of this component, like @ckd/vue-select, is to provide a simple but highly functional multiselect input.
 As a bit of history, the goal is always to implement something that a close as humanly possible mimics native input element functionality.
-That being said, here's what the W3 says about using the `multiple` attribute of native select elements:
+That being said, here's what W3 Schools says about using the `multiple` attribute of native select elements:

 ```
 Selecting multiple options vary in different operating systems and browsers: